 - Don't panic. stay calm and collect yourself before doing anything else.

 - Try to determine if you've been injured.
 Don't get up until you're sure you're ok.
 Sometimes moving while injured can make things worse.

 - If you've determined you can get up safely, roll over on your side.
 Rest, while you're blood pressure normalizes.
 Get on your hands and knees and crawl to a nearby chair.

 - Put your hands on the chair and raise one leg, placing your foot flat on the floor.

 - From this position, pull yourself up to stand.

 - Turn around and sit back down on the chair.

 Obviously the above strategy only works if you're conscious and not injured.
 Some people prefer the security and peace of mind that come with a life alert system, also known as a medical alert system.
-With the simple press of a button, that's worn around your neck or on your wrist, help will be on its way, whether it's your family, friends, neighbor or emergency services.
-The best medical alert systems offer automatic fall detection that will call for emergency help in the event you fall and are unable to press the help button yourself due to loss of consciousness, shock or confusion.
+With the simple press of a button, that's worn around your neck or on your wrist, help will be on its way within minutes, whether it's your family, friends, neighbor or emergency services.
+The best medical alert systems for seniors offer automatic fall detection.
+A fall detector will call for emergency help in the event you fall and are unable to press the help button yourself due to loss of consciousness, shock or confusion.

 Why It's Important To Get Help Quickly After A Fall

 Getting help quickly after a fall reduces hospitalization rates by 26% and risk of death by 80%!
 Whether you make sure to have a phone nearby, supervision or a medical alert system, make sure you're prepared, especially if you've already had a fall or suffer from a medical condition that makes you more prone to falling.